liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ CSS modules for component-specific styling
 - ✅ Global CSS variables for consistent styling
 - ✅ Responsive design for mobile and desktop
+- ✅ CDK implementation plan with all required resources defined

 ## What's Left to Build